Mal2-ksc/Party-Pipes/Party Pipes/demos-extras/readme.txt

-Party Pipes 1.21.10 by Malaclypse the Younger, mal2fnord@gmail.com.
+Party Pipes 3.23.06 by Malaclypse the Younger, mal2fnord@gmail.com.

-Party Pipes is a collection of wind instruments that feature similar controls.
+Party Pipes is a collection of wind (and in one case, percussion) instruments that feature similar controls.
 All samples were recorded and processed by me personally.

 The individual SFZ files map to instruments as follows:
 • Big Stick - Alto clarinet in E♭*.
 Range D#1 to A#4, extrapolated down to A#0.